Interview Query

-Instead, case study interviews require you to come up with a hypothesis for an analytics question and then produce data to support or validate your hypothesis.
+Instead, case study interviews require you to develop a hypothesis for an analytics question and produce data to support or validate your hypothesis.
 In other words, it’s not just about your technical skills; you’re also being tested on creative problem-solving and your ability to communicate with stakeholders.

-This article provides an overview of how to answer data analytics case study interview questions.
+This article provides an overview of answering data analytics and data analysis case study interview questions.
 You can find an in-depth course in the data analytics learning path.

-Check out our video below on How to solve a Data Analytics case study problem:
+Check out our video below on How to solve a data analytics and data analysis case study problem:

 With data analyst case questions, you will need to answer two key questions: